 Blugibbon Bites with Dr George Rubin

-Up this week is Professor George Rubin, the son of parents that fled Europe after the Holocaust, although he admits you would not guess it by his accent now.
+Professor George Rubin is a resilient soul.
+One of Blugibbon’s valued locum doctors, he is the son of parents that fled Europe after the Holocaust, although he admits you would not guess it by his accent now.

 George was recently working with South Eastern Sydney Local Health District, getting ready to retire and travel when our GP Consultant Stuart Gates approached him.
 After reading his LinkedIn profile, Stuart reached out with a job offer he could not refuse for a truly exclusive high-profile contract (which is ongoing).